uber-go/fx/core/config/README.md

 * Get components working with minimal configuration
 * Override any field if the default doesn't make sense for their use case

-## ConfigurationProvider
+## Provider

-`ConfigurationProvider` is the interface for anything that can provide values.
+`Provider` is the interface for anything that can provide values.
 We provide a few reference implementations (environment and YAML), but you are free to register your own providers via `config.RegisterProviders()` and `config.RegisterDynamicProviders`.

 ### Static configuration providers

-Static configuration providers conform to the `ConfigurationProvider` interface and are bootstraped first.
+Static configuration providers conform to the `Provider` interface and are bootstraped first.
 Use these for simple providers such as file-backed or environment-based configuration providers.